Hydroikos Ltd.

 Stream Restoration & Management | Limnology & Lake Management

 The Effects of Climate Change on Lake Tahoe, and Implications for Design of Best Management Practices.
 For the USDA Forest Service, with funding from the Southern Nevada Public Lands Management Act., 2008-2010.
-Through UC Davis, Coats is Co-Principle Investigator on a project that aims to use the output of two climate models as input to both a distributed hydrologic model for the Tahoe Basin, and a lake clarity model.
-Output from the hydrology model will also be used as input the lake model.
-As separate model will be used to evaluate how climate change will affect the design requirements for water quality BMPs in the Basin.
+Through UC Davis, Coats was Co-Principle Investigator on a project to use the output of two climate models as input to both a distributed hydrologic model for the Tahoe Basin, and a lake clarity model.
+Output from the hydrology model was also used as input the lake model.
+A separate model was used to evaluate how climate change will affect the design requirements for water quality BMPs in the Basin.
+See list of publications

 The Warming of Lake Tahoe.